options

 true

-, the keep-alive functionality is enabled on the underlying socket.
+If set to true, the keep-alive functionality is enabled on the underlying socket.

 socket_initial_delay